Battle of Velbazhd: Preparations

 Both sides took careful preparations.
 Michael called in his ally Basarab of Wallachia who sent him a strong unit, as well as detachments of Ossetians/Jassiges and Tatars, a total of 3,000 men.
 Michael's army was estimated by contemporaries to be 15,000 strong.
 Stefan Uroš strengthened his army by more Catalan and German mercenaries (1,000 soldiers each), experienced warriors which presented an elite unit of Serbian army which comprised a total of 17,000 fighters.

 Operations before the battle

-According to the plan the Bulgarians were to advance from the east and the Byzantines from the south and then to join forces somewhere in present-day north Macedonia but their coordination was feeble.
-In July 1330 Andronikos III invaded Macedonia but after he captured Prilep and five minor fortresses he halted his army and decided to await the outcome of the decisive battle between Bulgarians and Serbs.
-The Serbian objective was to prevent the joining of the allies and to fight in separate battles.
-Fearing an attack on Morava valley by the way of Nish the Serbian King gathered his army in the field of Dobrich, on the confluence of the Toplica river into the Morava.
+According to the plan, the Bulgarians were to advance from the east and the Byzantines from the south and then join forces somewhere in present-day north Macedonia but their coordination was feeble.
+In July 1330 Andronikos III invaded Macedonia but after he captured Prilep and five minor fortresses he halted his army and decided to await the outcome of the decisive battle between the Bulgarians and Serbs.
+The Serbian objective was to prevent the joining of the allies and to fight them in separate battles.
+Fearing an attack on Morava valley by way of Nish, the Serbian King gathered his army in the field of Dobrich, at the confluence of the Toplica river and the Morava.